Agoric/documentation/main/ertp/api/issuer.md

 - `paymentAmountA` `{Amount}`
 - Returns: `{Array <Payment>}`

-Split a single `payment` into two new `payments`, A and B, according to `paymentAmountA`.
+Split a single `payment` into two new Payments, A and B, according to `paymentAmountA`.
-For example, if the `payment` is for 10 Quatloos, and `paymentAmountA` is 3 Quatloos, it returns an array of two `payments` with balances of 3 Quatloos and 7 Quatloos.
+For example, if the `payment` is for 10 Quatloos, and `paymentAmountA` is 3 Quatloos, it returns an array of two Payments with respective balances of 3 Quatloos and 7 Quatloos.

 The original `payment` is consumed and made unavailable for later use.